ampcpmgp/project-merino/foundries/ComfyUI_Wan/README.md

 - set env GITHUB_ACCESS_TOKEN from <https://github.com/settings/personal-access-tokens>
 - Deploy
 - See logs, wait to start a server
-- Connect to server (port 8188)
+- Connect to ComfyUI server (port 8188)
-- Execute ComfyUI
+- Start to develop

 ## Additional Information